 - Those individuals who are Kansas State University employees will remain in pay status for the time required to appear before the Panel.

-- Witnesses should be present when the hearing begins, although Human Resources will coordinate appearance times for multiple witnesses.
+- Witnesses should be present when the hearing begins, although Human Capital Services will coordinate appearance times for multiple witnesses.

 - Witnesses, other than the employee and the departmental representative, will not be permitted in the hearing room until they speak to the Panel.

 - Witnesses will be excused to return to their duties as soon as their testimony is completed.